benhuson/wp-subtitle/readme.txt

 For full details on the template tags and their arguments, [view the documentation here](https://github.com/benhuson/wp-subtitle/wiki).

+By default, subtitle are supported by both posts and pages.
+To add support for custom post types use add_post_type_support( 'my_post_type', 'wps_subtitle' ).

 == Installation ==

 1. Upload the WP Subtitle plugin to your WordPress site in the `/wp-content/plugins` folder or install via the WordPress admin.